MathCancer/PhysiCell/Quickstart.md

 may have done to the previous Makefile (e.g., changing `CC` to point to `g++-7` on OSX) will be lost.
 You'll need to edit it again or find another workaround. -->

-Assuming the project builds without errors, you should now have an executable called `biorobots` which you can execute:
+Assuming the project builds without errors, you should now have an executable called `biorobots` which you can run, e.g.:
 ```
 $ ./biorobots
 ```